sgupta70/BasicArduino/README.md

 ### Reflection

-This was defenitly very tricky for me, we were doing a lot of things that I wasn't used too.
-It took me a while to figure everything out, but I was eventually able to get it to work.
+This had a lot more wiring and more coding.
+It wasn't super hard and I got the hang of it pretty quickly.